THE TANTRIC STUDY PROGRAM IS FULLY FUNDED – THANK YOU!

 The Tantric Studies Program

-The two-year program in Tantric Buddhism is providing these dedicated senior nuns training in tantric theory, rituals, and mind-training techniques used by those engaged in advanced meditation.
+The new program in Tantric Buddhism provides dedicated senior nuns training in tantric theory, rituals, and mind-training techniques used by those engaged in advanced meditation.
 This level of training is an essential part of studies for Geshes and is a required step enabling them to be fully qualified for advanced leadership roles, such as being an abbot of a monastery.